1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedhaya alejados/he has moved, you (formal) have moved
+Ella / Él / Ustedhaya alejados/he has moved away

-Ellas / Ellos / Ustedeshayan alejadothey have moved,
+Ellas / Ellos / Ustedeshayan alejadothey have moved away

 Or use our app: